mariamkg00/meds-freshcair-capstone/README.md

 ## Data structure

-This is the fundamental structure of our repository:
-We have two primary structures: "model" and "data".
-The existing model comprises three different sections (extraction, health, labor), which will be simplified to sections, and we will select the necessary ones to remain in this repository in the future.
-The Shinydashboard will be updated in the Spring quarter.
-We create processed and final data.
-At the end of the project, we will select only the necessary files and structure the processed and final data accordingly.
+This is the fundamental structure of our data structure.
+The intermediate data in the public folder, which is publicly accessible, entails the inputs into the final extraction model.
+Providing these data will allow public users to regenerate the final outputs of the model and to understand the information that is being processed.
+The private folder contains all other data used in the workflow, ranging from proprietary inputs, sensitive processed versions of this data, and data used to connect the workflow in the preliminary data processing scripts.
 ​​
 ```
 ├── private/